-With the cold nights still very much a reality, and with few places to go, you could be forgiven for spending a little more time in bed these days.
 For most of us, our bed is a relaxing place, which is quiet, peaceful and a sanctuary for revitalising rest.
 For some of us however, it’s a little noisier than that…

 Snoring is a hugely common problem all around the world – almost half the UK population (41.5%) are reported to snore – presumably by long-suffering partners, housemates or family members!
 Usually snoring causes no disturbance for the sleeper acting as a soothing repetitive noise; for others in the vicinity it can, as many of us can attest, be a tad more irritating… If you live with someone whose snoring is affecting your ability to obtain a full night of undisturbed sleep, there are all sorts of tips and tricks that are on offer to help.
 Here at The Odd Company, we have good news for you – it may be a lot simpler than you might think.

 What is snoring?

 First, let’s get back to basics: what actually is snoring?
 The simple answer is that snoring is the noise that results from vibrations of the sleeper’s soft palate, along with vibration of other tissues of the mouth, nose and throat (also known as the upper airway).
 Snoring can also be caused by a partial blockage of the upper airway – but all result in a similar sound: either a gentle rolling ‘purring’ sound – or something a little louder!